-Regulations for Crypto license in Canada
+Regulations for MSB license in Canada

 Money Service Business (MSB) is regulated by Financial Transactions and Reports Analysis and Analysis Centre (FINTRAC) , which is Canada’s Financial Intelligence Unit (FIU), Anti-Money Laundering (AML) and Anti-Terrorist Financing (CFT) supervision authority.
 Financial service providers must comply to Canadian laws to assist the government in identifying and fighting criminal activities, including money laundering.

-The regulations governing the Money Services Business (MSB) license in Canada are designed to maintain the integrity of the financial system, prevent money laundering, and combat terrorist financing.
+The regulations governing the Money Services Business license in Canada are designed to maintain the integrity of the financial system, prevent money laundering, and combat terrorist financing.
 Here are the key regulatory requirements and processes involved in obtaining and maintaining an MSB license in Canada as of 2024:

 Regulatory Body